gazay/share_some_love/LOVE.md

   Follow on github: [@carllerche](http://github.com/carllerche)

-  I appreciate time of [**Carl Lerche**](http://github.com/carllerche) for making my life easier by creating
+  I appreciate time of [**Carl Lerche**](http://github.com/carllerche) for made this idea happened, I mean

 [**bundler**](http://gembundler.com).

-Enjoy what you did as I am!
+Just be so cool as you are and remember that your work never being useless!

 --------